LF-digitala-kanaler/LFDS/content/components/web/forms/datepicker.md

 template: ComponentPage
 title: Datepicker
 intro: The datepicker is the input field used when a date is the expected input.
-  It is designed so that the user can either choose the date from a calendar or enter it manually.
+  It is designed in such a way that the user can either choose the date from a calendar or enter it manually.
 description: The datepicker is the input field used when a date is the expected input.
 previewImage: /img/datepicker.svg
 category: Forms